-Completed Event Approval Request Forms must be submitted to the Assistant Vice President for Student Affairs at least twenty (20) business days prior to the proposed program.
+Completed Event Approval Request Forms must be submitted to the Dean of Students or deisngee nat least twenty (20) business days prior to the proposed program.
 Note that some events will necessitate an extended timeline due to contractual agreements or the nature of the event.
 Event Approval Request Forms for these events must be submitted, and the event must be approved, prior to any outside contract or legally binding agreement being confirmed.

-The Assistant Vice President for Student Affairs will provide written notification of any procedural questions or concerns about the program within five (5) business days of the submission.
+The Dean of Students or designee will provide written notification of any procedural questions or concerns about the program within five (5) business days of the submission.
 Procedural questions or concerns may include, but are not limited to, clarification of issues related to Sections II or VI.